 - Rabies vaccine (12 weeks or older)

-- Tattoos: All cats that are spayed or neutered at the clinic receive a small tattoo on the abdomen.
+- Tattoos: All patients spayed or neutered at the clinic receive a small tattoo on the abdomen.

 - Other Services: While in our care for surgery, a feral or free-roaming cat can sometimes be treated for other small ailments or illnesses, such as minor wounds.
 We can also give injectable antibiotics or dewormer, clean ears, etc. This depends on the severity of the issue, as well as clinic capacity and available resources, and will be at the discretion of medical staff.